x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/voice-mail-unified-messaging/set-up-client-voice-mail-features/set-mailbox-features-for-users.md

 ms.author: tonysmit
 author: tonysmit
 manager: scotv
-ms.date: 11/17/2014
+ms.date: 7/12/2018
 ms.audience: ITPro
 ms.topic: article
 ms.service: exchange-online
 localization_priority: Normal
 ms.assetid: 10960bf0-65cf-4d0b-bae5-d203c53662db
 description: "Outlook Voice Access contains two interfaces: a telephone user interface (TUI) and a voice user interface (VUI).
-You can configure a UM-enabled user's TUI settings when the user accesses a mailbox using the Unified Messaging (UM) system in Exchange 2013.
+You can configure a UM-enabled user's TUI settings when the user accesses a mailbox using the Unified Messaging (UM) system in Exchange Server.
 When you modify a UM-enabled user's TUI settings on a UM mailbox policy, the changes affect all users who are associated with the UM mailbox policy.
 You can modify the following TUI settings on a UM mailbox policy:"
 ---

 # Set mailbox features for Outlook Voice Access users

 Outlook Voice Access contains two interfaces: a telephone user interface (TUI) and a voice user interface (VUI).
-You can configure a UM-enabled user's TUI settings when the user accesses a mailbox using the Unified Messaging (UM) system in Exchange 2013.
+You can configure a UM-enabled user's TUI settings when the user accesses a mailbox using the Unified Messaging (UM) system in Exchange Server.
 When you modify a UM-enabled user's TUI settings on a UM mailbox policy, the changes affect all users who are associated with the UM mailbox policy.
 You can modify the following TUI settings on a UM mailbox policy:

 - PIN-less access to voice mail